PostgREST/postgrest-docs/docs/api.rst

 Embedding Views
 ---------------

-Embedding a view is possible if the view contains columns that have **foreign keys** defined in their source tables.
+Embedding a view is possible if its columns have **foreign keys** defined in their source table, which, in turn, must be clearly present in the ``FROM`` clause of the view definition (without using sub queries).

-As an example, let's create a view called ``nominations_view`` based on the *nominations* table.
+For instance, the following view has ``nominations`` as a source table:

 .. code-block:: postgres